 The Lake Oswego Parks Maintenance staff are dedicated professionals who care for over 600 acres of Parks properties at 36 different sites.

-The Lake Oswego Swim Park is operated by Lake Oswego Parks and Recreation and is open on Saturday July 1, 2017 and the last day of operation is scheduled for Sunday August 27, 2017
+The Lake Oswego Swim Park is operated by Lake Oswego Parks and Recreation and is open July 1, 2018 through August 26, 2018.

 Daily hours are Sunday through Saturday